openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 # Inspecting and Updating Tessdata Models With Custom Word Dictionaries

-You may inspect and update you existing Tesseract `*.traineddata` models with the `tessdata_model_updater` app.
+You may inspect and update your existing Tesseract `*.traineddata` models with the `tessdata_model_updater` app.
 This app is installed onto the Tesseract Docker component image and can be run as follows: